-While the legal form of RoOs varies, they are essentially local-content requirements imposed on exporters of final goods who want to claim the benefit of preferential tariffs within a trade bloc.
+While the legal form of ROO varies, they are essentially local content requirements imposed on exporters of final goods who want to claim the benefit of preferential tariffs within a trade bloc.
 In principle, their objective is twofold.
 First, it is to prevent arbitraging of external tariff differences in FTAs.
-This makes them redundant in customs unions although some of them like MERCOSUR have RoOs.
 Second, it is to prevent superficial assembly operations with little or no value added that would, de facto, extend the benefit of preferential access to non-eligible intermediate producers upstream of those assembly operations.

-There are two broad types of RoOs: product-specific rules and regime-wide rules.
+There are two broad types of ROO: product-specific rules and regime-wide rules.
 Product-specific rules specify the minimum degree of local transformation needed to qualify for preferential treatment.
-They typically take a limited number of legal forms, each of which has advantages and disadvantages for exporters: changes in tariff classification, regional value contents, or technical requirements (Figure 1).
+They typically take a limited number of legal forms, each of which has advantages and disadvantages for exporters: changes in tariff classification, regional value contents, or technical requirements (Figure 5.1).

-Figure 1: Types of Product-specific RoOs
+Figure 5.1: Types of Product-specific ROO

-Changes in tariff classification (CTC) impose that when a final good is produced using intermediates imported from outside the bloc, it ought not to belong to the same category as those intermediates.
-The tariff classification is typically the harmonized system (HS), and the change can be specified at either the chapter level (HS2, with 99 categories), the heading level (HS4, with over 1'000 categories) or sub-heading (HS6, with over 5'000 categories).
-In principle, the lower the level (HS2 being the highest and HS6 the lowest), the less stringent is the rule, as a jump from a subheading to another may entail relatively minor transformation compared to a jump from a chapter to another.
+Changes in tariff classification (CTC) impose a restriction that when a final good is produced using intermediates imported from outside the bloc, it ought not to belong to the same category as those intermediates.
+The tariff classification is typically the harmonised system (HS), and the change can be specified at either the chapter level (HS2, with 99 categories), the heading level (HS4, with over 1,000 categories), or sub-heading (HS6, with over 5,000 categories).
+In principle, the lower the level (HS2 being the highest and HS6 the lowest), the less stringent is the rule, as a jump from one subheading to another may entail relatively minor transformation compared with a jump from one chapter to another.
 However, the reality is more complex, as the HS system has narrower categories for, say, textile & apparel than for machinery and equipment.

 Regional value contents (RVCs) can take various forms, including a maximum share of imported intermediates in total intermediates or a minimum share of local value added in the product's price.
-The definition of local value added (inclusion or not of overheads, distribution, etc.) varies across agreements and is typically a subject of bargaining; so is the price definition (ex-works price, i.e. factory-door, wholesale price, etc.).
-Some rules even used weight as the criterion, although this led to so many distortions that weight-based criteria have largely been eliminated.
+The definition of local value added (inclusion or not of overheads, distribution, etc.) varies across agreements and is typically a subject of bargaining, as is the price definition (ex-works price, i.e. factory-door, wholesale price, etc.).
+Some rules have even used weight as the criterion, although this led to so many distortions that weightbased criteria have largely been eliminated.
 One extreme case of value content is the wholly-obtained category which allows no foreign content at all.
-Most agricultural products, vegetal or animal, are subject to the wholly-obtained requirement.
-Finally, technical requirements can take as many forms as imagination allows, being sometimes tailor-made to benefit narrow interests (see Hirsch, 2002 or Chase, 2007).
+Most agricultural products, vegetable or animal, are subject to the wholly-obtained requirement.
+Finally, technical requirements can take as many forms as imagination allows, being sometimes tailor-made to benefit narrow interests (see Hirsch, 2002; or Chase, 2007).

-Each product-specific RoO can be qualified by either an exception or an allowance.
+Each product-specific ROO can be qualified by either an exception or an allowance.
 Exceptions make the rule more stringent.
 For instance, applied to a change of tariff subheading, an exception will specify that, if a final product belonging to subheading x is assembled from imported intermediates, those must come from any subheading other than x, except z.
-By contrast, allowances relax the stringency of RoOs.
+By contrast, allowances relax the stringency of ROO.